 True or False: Do leaders really impact company culture?

 TRUE.
 It is not shocking that effective leadership correlates to great organizational cultures.
 After all, leadership is defined as someone who has influence or authority, and leaders can reinforce values while simultaneously holding people accountable.
 Influence over others can be either positive or negative based on the leadership style and execution of strategy.
-Effective and ineffective leadership can mutually influence organizational culture.
+Effective and ineffective leadership can mutually influence and build organizational culture in the workplace.
 According to SHRM, leaders need to be deliberate in creating a culture where employees can thrive.
 Failing to build a strong culture is detrimental to employees and the bottom line.

 So, what does a good leader look like?

 Leaders help people grow by connecting employees to three pillars: purpose, accomplishment, and one another.
 When leaders connect their people, employees are 373% more likely to have a strong sense of purpose and 747% more likely to be highly engaged while at work.
+Leaders are vital to building organizational culture in the workplace.
 Simply put, a good leader cares and brings out the best in others through coaching, mentoring, and listening.

 A positive culture is the foundation of an organization.
 Meaningful work, appreciation, wellbeing, leadership, and connection are all aspects that contribute to your culture.